Right Bousfield Localization and Operadic Algebras: Application: Stable Module Category

 \begin{proof} Let $X$ be an $R$-module with a $\Sigma_n$-action.
 Cofibrations are monomorphisms, so the functor $X\otimes_{\Sigma_n}(-)^{\boxprod n}$ automatically preserves cofibrations.
 We must prove it preserves trivial cofibrations.
 For any trivial cofibration $f$, $f^{\boxprod n}:A\to B$ is a trivial cofibration.
 Let $C$ be the cokernel of this map, and note that $C$ is nullhomotopic.
 Apply the functor $X\otimes_{\Sigma_n}(-)$.
 Since this functor preserves projective modules, it also preserves all nullhomotopic objects of $\M$ because they are generated by the projectives.
 Since $X\otimes_{\Sigma_n}(-)$ is a left adjoint, $X\otimes_{\Sigma_n}C$ is the cokernel of $X\otimes_{\Sigma_n}A \to X\otimes_{\Sigma_n}B$, and so this map is a weak equivalence as required.
 The strong commutative monoid axiom is the special case $X = k$, the unit of $\M$.

-For the ``furthermore'' part, note that because $\M$ is a combinatorial, stable model category in which all objects are bifibrant, we could just as easily work with its underlying presentable, stable $\infty$-category.
-There is a presentable, stable $\infty$-category whose weak equivalences are the $K$-colocal equivalences, and where they are detected by cofibers by stability.
-The proof above then demonstrates that $X\otimes_{\Sigma_n}(-)$ preserves the $K$-colocal equivalences.
-To see that it preserves $K$-colocal cofibrations, it is enough that it preserves $K$-colocal objects.
+The ``furthermore'' part follows in much the same way.
+First, because $\M$ is a combinatorial, stable model category in which all objects are bifibrant, we have very good control over the $K$-colocal equivalences and the generating (trivial) cofibrations of $\rkm$.
+The trivial cofibrations are the same as in $\M$, so are preserved by the functors $X\otimes_{\Sigma_n}(-)^{\boxprod n}$ just as above.
+To see that these functors preserve $K$-colocal cofibrations, it is enough that they preserve $K$-colocal objects.
 This is easy to verify, since the property of being $K$-colocal is detected using homotopy function complexes. \end{proof}

-The following is a formal consequence of the theorem, though of course direct proofs are also possible.
+We note that in the case $R = k[G]$ for a principal ideal domain $k$, rather than a field $k$, the cofibrant objects of the projective model structure $\M$ on $R$-modules are the Gorenstein projective modules \cite{hovey-cotorsion} (8.6).
+We do not know if the functors $X\otimes_{\Sigma_n} (-)^{\boxprod n}$ preserve Gorenstein projectivity.
+The following is a formal consequence of Theorem \ref{thm:stmod-clubsuit}, though of course direct proofs are also possible.

 \begin{corollary} There are combinatorial stable model category structures on algebras over any colored operad in $\M = k[G]$-mod, wherein maps that factor through a projective module are null.
 Furthermore: \begin{enumerate} \item In these model categories, all objects are fibrant.
-In particular, the categories of associative $k[G]$-algebras and of commutative $k[G]$-algebras have model structures. \item For any right localizable, stable $K$ satisfying \$, algebras over any entrywise $K$-colocal colored operad in $\rkm$ have transferred semi-model structures.
+In particular, the categories of associative, commutative, Lie, $A_\infty$, and $E_\infty$, and $L_\infty$-algebras all have model structures. \item For any right localizable, stable $K$ satisfying \$, algebras over any entrywise $K$-colocal colored operad in $\rkm$ have transferred semi-model structures.
 If the associative (resp. commutative) operad is entrywise colocal, then there is a full model structure on its category of algebras in $\rkm$. \end{enumerate} \end{corollary}

 \begin{proof} Let $\sO$ be any colored operad in $\M$.
 As all objects are cofibrant, $\sO$ is entrywise cofibrant, so Theorem 6.2.3 of \cite{white-yau} proves there is a transferred semi-model structure over $\M$.
 Since all objects in $\M$ are cofibrant, that semi-model structure is a model structure.
 In these model structures, a map $f$ is a weak equivalence or fibration if it is so in $\M$.
 The proof for $\rkm$ is similar, but we use Theorem \ref{rkm-algebra-model} to prove that the transferred semi-model structure exists.
 For for associative operad, we use \cite{barnes-roitzheim-stable} (6.2) to deduce the monoid axiom for $\rkm$, and the main result of \cite{ss} for the claimed model structure.
 For the commutative operad, we use the main result of \cite{white-commutative-monoids}, since $\rkm$ satisfies the commutative monoid axiom and the monoid axiom. \end{proof}